microsoft/VSExtensibility/New_Extensibility_Model/Samples/VSProjectQueryAPISample/README.md

 .ExecuteAsync();
 ```

-## Data Producers
+## Different Query Patterns

 Users can filter out the desired data they would like to collect through various data producers.

 ### Querying By Project

-Users may filter out metadata`By Project` in their solution.
+Users may filter out metadata By Project in their solution.

 In the snippet below, the result will contain information about query Output Groups' names about all projects in our Solution.